 Manafort, did he do something with Ukraine way before he ever met Donald Trump?

-But that's the problem once you start one of these special counsel federal investigations, no limits, uh unlimited funds, unlimited personnel, look at anything you want to, and then finally uh you where did they what what happened?
+But that's the problem once you start one of these special counsel federal investigations, no limits, unlimited funds, unlimited personnel.

-She happened ten years before Donald Trump even announced the role for president, and yet she's now the one who really hurt him.
+She happened 10 years before Donald Trump even announced himself for president, and yet she's now the one who really hurt him.

 Let's go to Chris in South Carolina.